cornell-ece6745/ece6745-docs/docs/ece6745-tut07-asic-back-end.md

 to see how Cadence Innovus has automatically inserted a via stack that goes from M1 all the way up to M6 or M7.

-### 2.4.
+### 2.5.
 Placement

-Now that we have finished our basic power planning we can do the initial placement and routing of the standard cells using the `place_design`
+The next substep is cell placement.
+We can do the initial placement and routing of the standard cells using the `place_design` command:
-command:

 ```
 innovus> place_design